Riiven Threads

 How we know

-The 1999 TechConnect analytical solution tied central deflection directly to geometry, and naive scaling drives metrological sensitivity to 9.1e-10 m/Pa, outside the valid small-deflection regime where stress stays proportional to pressure.
+The 1999 TechConnect analytical solution tied central deflection directly to geometry, and naive scaling pushes the membrane's sensitivity to about a nanometre of deflection per pascal, outside the small-deflection regime where stress stays proportional to pressure.

 Source: TechConnect Briefs 1999 diaphragm deflection (1999) · tier2